How Hard Is It to Get Into Medical School in 2024?

 How Hard Is It To Get Into Medical School?

-According to the Association of American Medical Colleges (AAMC), the acceptance rate for medical school applicants in the U.S. was only 41.2% through the 2022-2023 application cycle.
-Applicants with a GPA of 3.7 and an MCAT score of 510 or higher have the highest acceptance rates.
+According to the Association of American Medical Colleges (AAMC), the acceptance rate for medical school applicants in the U.S. was only 43.7% through the 2023-2024 application cycle.
+This is an increase of 2.5% from the previous cycle.
+In-state applicants with a GPA of 3.7 and an MCAT score of 510 or higher have the highest acceptance rates.

 The application cycle requires academic excellence, comprehensive preparation, and the ability to demonstrate your strong commitment to medicine.
 As a premed student, you’ll need to be diligent to study and balance schoolwork with relevant extracurriculars to pursue a career as a physician.